Best Presidents Day Fitness Sales

 A favorite among home gym owners, horse stall mats are affordable and extremely durable, making them a fantastic choice to protect your floor from heavy weights.
 They’re often sold in 4-foot-by-6-foot squares, though other sizes can be found.
 These can be quite heavy, too, so installing these floor mats isn’t as easy as throwing them into place.

 A word to the wise: Horse stall mats regularly feature a strong rubber odor when new.
-You likely wouldn’t notice it in their intended use (barns and horse stalls have plenty of other scents floating around), but it can absolutely overwhelm a home gym if you don’t take precaution.
-As such, it can be wise to air out your stall mat flooring options before placing them in a closed environment like a basement or garage.
+You likely wouldn’t notice it in their intended environment (barns and horse stalls have plenty of other scents floating around), but it can absolutely overwhelm a home gym if you don’t take precaution.
+As such, it can be wise to air out your stall mat flooring options before placing them in a closed area like a basement or garage.

 Deadlift Platforms